Mine (Taylor Swift song)

-"Mine" is a song written and recorded by American singer-songwriter Taylor Swift for her third studio album Speak Now (2010).
-Produced by Swift and Nathan Chapman, it combines country pop and pop rock with lyrics about the ups and downs of a young love, inspired by Swift's tendency to run away from love for fears of heartbreak.
-Big Machine Records released "Mine" as Speak Now lead single for digital download on August 3, 2010, two weeks earlier than intended because of an unauthorized internet leak.
-In the United States, the single impacted country radio on August 16, 2010.
+"Mine" is a song written and recorded by the American singer-songwriter Taylor Swift and the lead single from her third studio album, Speak Now (2010).
+Big Machine Records released the song for download and to US country radio on August 4, 2010.
+Produced by Swift and Nathan Chapman, "Mine" is a country pop song with elements of pop rock.
+In the lyrics, the track discusses the ups and downs of young love, inspired by Swift's tendency to run away from love for fears of heartbreak.

 Music critics praised "Mine" for its narrative and mature perspective on love, although some deemed the song formulaic and likened it to Swift's previous country pop songs.
 The single was a top-ten hit and received recording certifications in Australia, Canada, and Japan.
 In the United States, "Mine" peaked at number three on the Billboard Hot 100, number two on Billboard's Hot Country Songs chart, and number one on Billboard's Adult Contemporary chart.
 The Recording Industry Association of America (RIAA) certified the single triple platinum for crossing three million units based on sales and streaming.

-Swift and Roman White directed the music video for "Mine", which chronicles a romance with a happy ending between Swift and her love interest (played by English actor Toby Hemingway).
-The video received media praised for its narrative and won Video of the Year at the 2011 CMT Music Awards.
-During promotion of Speak Now, Swift performed "Mine" on televised events in the United States and Japan, and included the song on the set list of her Speak Now World Tour (2011–2012).
-She also included it on the set lists for select dates of her world tours Red (2013–2014), 1989 (2015) and Reputation (2018).
-A pop version of "Mine" appears on the deluxe edition of Speak Now.
+Swift and Roman White directed the music video for "Mine", which chronicles a romance with a happy ending between Swift and her love interest (played by Toby Hemingway).
+It won Video of the Year at the 2011 CMT Music Awards.
+During promotion of Speak Now, Swift performed "Mine" on televised events in the United States and Japan, and she included the song on the set list of her Speak Now World Tour (2011–2012).
+A re-recorded version, titled "Mine (Taylor's Version)", was released as part of Swift's third re-recorded album Speak Now (Taylor's Version) (2023).